 - Cardiac surgical intensive care: one month

-- Echocardiography laboratory: two months
+- Echocardiography laboratory: one month

 - Cardiac catheterization: two months